Applying to UC

 Keep in mind: Being a California resident for admissions purposes does not necessarily mean you’ll be considered a resident for tuition purposes.
 Find out if you could be eligible for a nonresident supplemental tuition exemption (also known as AB 540).

-It's up to you if you want to use the personal statement or the additional comments section to discuss your undocumented status.
+It's up to you if you want to use one of the personal insight question responses or the additional comments section to discuss your undocumented status.
 It isn't required, but it can provide more context for your application by helping reviewers understand your circumstance and resources.
 It will not be used outside the application process.

 Parent citizenship information